MrMoDoor/Identicons/README.md

 Identicons
 ==========

-a function to create your Identicons
+a function to create Identicons in your web or winform